-In the rush of daily life, many of us don’t consider what would happen to our estate if we were to pass away.
+In the rush of daily life, you may not consider what would happen to your estate if you pass away.
 As you work hard every day to build a life that you’re proud of, the state has a plan for distributing your estate — unless you have a clear will in place.

 3 Reasons You Need a Will